-In May 2009, a number of errata have been applied to this document.
+In 2010/2011, a number of errata have been applied to this document.
 A complete changelog can be found in the appendix.
-Most changes should be backward compatible with the original spec (see changelog).
+Note that the API specified in this document version is thus labelled as version 1.1, and as such obsoletes the previous API version 1.0.
+Most changes should be backward compatible with the original specification (for details see changelog).